E. Blair Schilling

-Blair’s environmental practice is centered on representing landowners throughout Louisiana against some of the oil and gas industry’s largest operators for contamination of oilfields, land loss, erosion, and groundwater contamination.
-The environmental cases she handles are highly technical and require a great deal of scientific and operational understanding.
-Blair is known for immersing herself in the complicated technical aspects of her cases, as well as for her keen ability to steer her cases in a strategic and effective manner to achieve the overarching goal of the litigation.
-Blair is the point person for the firm’s over 15 environmental matters currently pending.
+Blair represents landowners throughout Louisiana against some of the oil and gas industry’s largest operators for land loss, oilfield contamination, erosion, and groundwater contamination.
+Because the cases she handles are highly technical and require a great deal of scientific and operational understanding, Blair is known for immersing herself in the complicated aspects of these matters, as well as for her keen ability to steer her cases in a strategic and effective manner to achieve the overarching goal of the litigation.

 Education